-We all think that simply buying a term insurance policy will ensure the well-being of our family, specifically wife and children in case of any unforeseen events.
+We think that buying a term insurance policy will ensure the well-being of our family, specifically wife and children in case of any unforeseen events.
 Merely buying a life insurance cover alone will not necessarily ensure that your loved ones get the insurance amount in the event of your death.
-Your term life insurance claim money may never reach your nominee or beneficiary.
+Your term life insurance claim money may not reach your nominee or beneficiary.

-It can be taken by your relatives or people who you may owe money (also called creditors) in your absence.
-You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under MWP Act.
+In your absence, it can be taken by your relatives or people who you may owe money (creditors).
+You can ensure that the sum assured is indeed passed on to your wife and children by taking a term insurance plan under the MWP Act.

-How to buy term insurance under MWP Act ?
+How do you buy term insurance under the MWP Act ?

-With ICICI Pru iProtect Smart term insurance, you can avail the plan online under MWP Act.
-It's really simple.
-While you are buying the plan, in the application form, you will see this question: I would like to buy this policy under Married Women's Property Act (1874)
+With ICICI Pru iProtect Smart term insurance, you can easily avail the plan online under MWP Act.
+While you are buying the plan, in the application form, you will see this question: I would like to buy this policy under the Married Women's Property Act (1874)

 Just select "YES" for this question.
 Once selected, you will have to enter the beneficiary and trustee details e.g. the beneficiary name, relationship, date of birth and benefit share (in %).
 You can only choose your wife/child/children as beneficiaries.
 You can add multiple beneficiaries.

 The term policy under the purview of MWP Act will be considered as a trust.
-Only trustees will have control on the policy including servicing, receipt of benefit amount.
+Only trustees will have control on the policy including servicing, and the receipt of the benefit amount.
 In case of a death claim, the policy proceeds are received by the trust and can only be claimed by trustees.
 It cannot be claimed by creditors, relatives or form a part of the will (estate of the proposer)*.
 The trust shall be holding the claim proceeds for the benefit of the wife and/or child(ren).
 Hence, the financial future of your wife and children is protected.

-This is also a great solution for a joint family setup, wherein there could be several complications in the ownership of property, a lot of the fineprint not being explicitly specified thereby increasing the scope of family disputes over money and property.
-A policy covered under the MWP Act will give a clear title to the beneficiary.
+This is also an excellent solution for a joint family setup, wherein there could be several complications in the ownership of property.
+Some fine prints might not being explicitly specified thereby increasing the scope of family disputes over money and property.
+In such cases, a policy covered under the MWP Act will give a clear title to the beneficiary.

-The beneficiaries (wife and/or children) once mentioned in the policy remains unchanged throughout the term.
-Once the policy is issued, it will not be a considered part of the insured's business assets (estate) and so cannot be targeted by the creditors/lenders of the business.
-This means that no one can exercise control over the benefit amount in the insured's demise, except insured's wife and children with which it seals their future in the right way.
+The beneficiaries (wife and/or child(ren)) once mentioned in the policy remain unchanged throughout the term.
+Once the policy is issued, it will not be considered part of the insured's business assets (estate) and so cannot be targeted by the creditors/lenders of the business.
+This means that no one can exercise control over the benefit amount in the event of the insured's demise, except the insured's wife and child(ren) with which it seals their future in the right way.

 Who should opt for MWP Act?

-- Businessman and salaried individuals with loans or liabilities.
+- Business people and salaried individuals with loans or liabilities.

-The benefit amount with term life insurance can be a huge sum enough to financially protect someone’s future in your absence.
-So it will be a good decision if everybody who is buying term life insurance chooses to protect their loved ones under MWP Act.
+The benefit amount with term life insurance can be a huge sum enough to protect your loved ones' future in your absence financially.
+So it will be the ideal decision if everybody who is buying term life insurance chooses to protect their loved ones under the MWP Act.

-In both the above scenarios, MWP Act 1874 played a crucial role in protecting the future of the families.
+In both the above scenarios, the MWP Act 1874 played a crucial role in protecting the future of the families.
 In today’s world, ‘buying on credit’ and ‘building assets on loan’ have become a common trend.
-Employed individuals or businessmen, alike rely on credit (home loan, personal loan, business loan, consumer loan etc.,) to achieve goals.
-In this kind of scenario, how to make sure that only your dependents receive the insurance policy claim proceeds in case of your uneventful death?
-It is where MWP Act 1874 helps you in protecting your family's future financially.
+Employed individuals or people in business, alike rely on credit (home loan, personal loan, business loan, consumer loan, etc.) to achieve goals.
+In this kind of scenario, how do you make sure that only your dependents receive the insurance policy claim proceeds in case of your uneventful death?
+This is where the MWP Act 1874 helps you in protecting your family's future financially.

-Due to lack of awareness, very few policies are being taken under MWP Act.
+Due to lack of awareness, very few policies are being taken under the MWP Act.
 Life insurance is a tool to protect the dependent family members.
 If this purpose is to be achieved in its fullness, then having the life insurance plan availed under MWP Act may be considered.
-So, the next time when you are buying a life insurance policy, suggest you to avail it under MWP Act.
-But, do not misuse the MWP Act with an intention to defraud your creditors.
+So, the next time you are buying a life insurance policy, suggest you to avail it under MWP Act.
+But, do not misuse the MWP Act to intentionally defraud your creditors.